RedisLabs/redislabs-docs/content/rdi/installation/install-k8s.md

 Run `kubectl exec -it pod/redis-di-cli -- redis-di status` to check the status of the installation.

-> Note that it is OK to see the warning of "No streams found" since we have not yet set up a Debezium source connector.
+> Note that it is okay to see the warning "No streams found" since we have not yet set up a Debezium source connector.
 We will do this in the next step.

 ## Install the Debezium Server

-### Create configuration file for Redis Data Integration
+### Create the configuration file for RDI

 - Run the following command to create the configuration file for Debezium Server: